keptn/enhancement-proposals/README.md

 ## Submitting a new proposal

 * A KEP is `proposed` by posting it as a Pull Request (PR).
 Once the PR is created, update the KEP file name to use the PR ID as the KEP ID.
 * A KEP is `approved` after a number of [official reviewers](CODEOWNERS) github-approve the PR (this number might change over time).
-The RFC is then merged.
+The KEP is then merged.
 * If a KEP is `rejected` or `withdrawn`, the PR is closed.
 Note that these KEP submissions are still recorded, as Github retains both the discussion and the proposal, even if the branch is later deleted.
 * If a KEP discussion becomes long, and the KEP then goes through a major revision, the next version of the KEP can be posted as a new PR, which references the old PR.
 The old PR is then closed.
 This makes KEP review easier to follow and participate in.